MLH/mlh-hackathon-flask-starter/README.md

 # Code of Conduct

-The [MLH Code of Conduct](https://static.mlh.io/docs/mlh-code-of-conduct.pdf) applies to project participants and we expect contributors and maintainers to adhere to this standard.
+We enforce a Code of Conduct for all maintainers and contributors of this Guide.
+Read more in [CONDUCT.md](https://github.com/MLH/mlh-hackathon-flask-starter/blob/master/starter/docs/CONDUCT.md).

 # License